ubinix-warun/algorand-indexer/README.md

 # Algorand Indexer (POC: Pubish-Subscribe Event)

-My Proof of Concept is create block publisher, and send EvalDelta over Websocket to subscriber.
+My Proof of Concept is create block publisher, and send tx.ApplyData over Websocket to subscriber.

 [In my demo](https://github.com/ubinix-warun/algorand-offchain-worker), offchain worker will subscribe event from the indexer, feed some-data to algod via TEAL contract.